Sweatr

 Step 4: One taper-week heat rehearsal

 In the next 7–10 days, do a 60–90 minute run at marathon pace in the warmest part of the day, wearing what you plan to race in.
 Drink to your new plan.
 Take gels at your new spacing.
-This is not a fitness session — it is a systems check.
-You are testing whether your gut, your sodium target, and your fluid carry actually work in conditions closer to race day.

 Step 5: Have a contingency for the day